-State official: Nothing ‘fraudulent’ uncovered in Detroit election audit
+State chief: Nothing ‘fraudulent’ in Detroit election

 Lansing — An ongoing but largely completed state audit of the Nov.
 8 presidential election in Detroit has yet to produce any evidence of fraud, Michigan Bureau of Elections Director Chris Thomas said Tuesday.